 Legal Aid Society

-The Legal Aid Society can assist with wrongful convictions, applications for commutation and pardon, and the sealing of past criminal records.
+The Legal Aid Society can assist with wrongful convictions and the sealing of past criminal records.

 The Wrongful Conviction Unit was created to address the population of prisoners who have exhausted all avenues of relief and are still fighting for their freedom and to clear their names of crimes they did not commit.